HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes Part 2.md

 <br>

-## How to get the number of fans and details about them in PowerShell
+## How to Get the Number of Fans and Details About Them in Powershell

 ```powershell
 (Get-CimInstance -Namespace root/CIMV2 -ClassName Win32_Fan).count